erorus/db2/README.md

 I'm also separating this from the rest of Newsstand because I'd like to work on best practices with PSRs, unit tests, composer compatibility, etc. Eventually.

 ## Disclaimers

-The interfaces and class structures are not finalized yet, and they may change during development.

 This work is neither endorsed by nor affiliated with Blizzard Entertainment.